LeisureLinkElements/ll-time-input/README.md

 # ll-time-input

-A clickable, read-only text input that launches ll-time-picker to set its display and iso values.
+A clickable, read-only text input that launches ll-time-picker to set its value (for display) and its custom data-iso attribute.

 ## Dependencies